-Since gaining its independence in 1961, Tanzania has enjoyed good relations with its neighbours and has been active in promoting efforts to resolve conflict in the region.
+Since gaining its independence in 1961, Tanzania has mostly enjoyed good relations with its neighbours and has been active in promoting efforts to resolve conflict in the region.

-Agricultural incomes are stagnant due to a lack of infrastructure, particularly in irrigation, storage and transport, which hampers farmers’ ability to produce sufficient food and get it to market.
+Tanzania has abundant land, water resources and rich soils.
+However, agricultural incomes are stagnant due to a lack of infrastructure, particularly in irrigation, storage and transport, which hampers farmers’ ability to produce sufficient food and get it to market.

-An estimated 28.2% of the population live below the national poverty line of approximately $1.00 a day (at 2005 purchasing power parities). .
-When using the international poverty line of $1.25 per person per day the proportion jumps more than 15 percentage points to 43.5%, this means that a large number of households are hovering just above the national poverty line and are vulnerable to falling into poverty.
+An estimated 28.2% of the population live below the national poverty line of approximately $1.00 a day (at 2005 purchasing power parities).
+When using the international poverty line of $1.90 per person per day the proportion jumps more than 20 percentage points to 49.4%, this means that a large number of households are hovering just above the national poverty line and are vulnerable to falling into poverty.

 Ireland has a long and enduring partnership with Tanzania.
 It is grounded in a shared history of colonialism and years of people-to-people links, political exchanges and cooperation in development.

 More sustainable livelihoods for poor women and youth

-Irish Aid recognises that productive economic activities are critical to breaking the cycle of poverty, through increasing incomes, better opportunities for decent employment and engagement in social protection.
+Ireland recognises that productive economic activities are critical to breaking the cycle of poverty, through increasing incomes, better opportunities for decent employment and engagement in social protection.

-Since those most excluded from the Tanzanian economy are women and young people, Irish Aid places a particular focus on women’s economic empowerment and youth employment.
+Since those most excluded from the Tanzanian economy are women and young people, Ireland places a particular focus on women’s economic empowerment and youth employment.
 We are committed to strengthening the capacity of Tanzanian research institutions in the area of socio-economic transformation and to ensure that the policy and political dialogue on economic growth is influenced by good evidence on what works effectively.

-Improve reproductive health and nutrition for women and children
+Improving sexual and reproductive health and nutrition for women and children

 Refugees in Tanzania

-We work in partnership with the Government of Tanzania, other donors, civil society organisations and multi-lateral institutions to deliver our programme.
+We work in partnership with the Government of Tanzania, the European Union, other donors, civil society organisations and multi-lateral institutions to deliver our programme.

 Irish Aid has played its part in the progress made by Tanzania.
 With our support: